ibm-cloud-docs/Registry/registry_notices_cont_builds_eos.md

 As announced on 6 October 2020, the end of support for the {{site.data.keyword.registrylong}} container build service is 5 October 2021.
 {: shortdesc}

+The original announcement was published on 3 September 2021.
+{: note}

 ## What you need to know
 {: #registry_notices_cont_builds_eos_what}